Enter with an open and humble heart

-The best attitudes to foster when you experiment with psilocybin are openness, curiosity and surrender.
+The best attitudes to foster when experimenting with psilocybin are openness, curiosity, and surrender.
 The fewer expectations you have, the happier and less anxious you'll be before, during and after a session.

 Practice lowering expectations as much as possible before a journey.
 The more we expect to get something from the experience, the more disappointed we will be.
-When we expect little, we allow ourselves to be grateful for whatever shows up.
+When we expect little, we are grateful for whatever shows up.
 The medicine will reveal that holding onto expectations is the cause of unhappiness.
 Disillusionment is part of the journey.

 Some journeyers may feel different types of discomfort during the journey.
 Anxiety is common during the come-up phase, which may last an hour or so after ingestion.
 Some sensitive journeyers may feel unpleasant sensations throughout the experience.
 Nausea and stomachache are the most common side effects of taking mushrooms.